Quansight/Quansight-website/apps/consulting/posts/geocoding.md

 Thus far, we've talked about geocoding.
 What about the reverse process, reverse-geocoding?
-This is where the success story becomes even bigger: not only did our solution run on a single node, it could run on AWS Lambda, where memory, time, and package size are all constrained.
+This is where the success story becomes even bigger: not only did our solution run on a single node, it could actually run on AWS Lambda, where memory, time, and package size are all very constrained!

 In order to describe our solution, we need to introduce the concept of geohashing.
 Geohashing involves taking a coordinate and assigning an alphanumeric string to it.
 A geohash identifies a region in space - the more digits you consider in the geohash, the smaller the area.
-For example, the geohash 3fs stretches out across thousands of kilometers and covers Montata and Arizona, whereas 3fs94kfsj is only a few hundred meters long.
-Given a latitude and longitude coordinate, the geohash is very cheap to compute, and so it gives us an easy way to filter which data we need to read.
+For example, the geohash `9xe` stretches out across hundres of miles and covers Wyoming entirely (plus parts of other states), whereas `9xejgxn` covers a very small amount of land and allows you to idenfity 3rd Street Shoshoni, Wyoming.
+Given a latitude and longitude coordinate, the geohash is very cheap to compute, and so it gives us an easy way to filter out irrelevant data from our lookup dataset.

 Here's a simplified sketch of the solution we delivered: